Our School Meals

 School meals are £2.30 per day or £11.50 per week.
 We are happy to accept payment for the week, month, half term or term, but this must be in advance of the meal.
 Our preferred method of payment is via ParentPay online, where you can use your debit or credit card to make secure payments and instantly see your child's dinner money balance.

-Some parents like to choose a mix of school dinners and packed lunch for their child on the basis of a Wednesday and Friday pattern and that is absolutely fine, as long as it is the same pattern of school dinners and packed lunches every week and has been notified in advance (one full week's notice is usually required to allow the Office staff to set this up for you).
+Some parents like to opt for a mix of school dinners and packed lunch for their child on the basis of a Wednesday and Friday pattern and that is absolutely fine.
+Any changes to their usual pattern requires one full week's notice to allow the Office staff to set this up for you.

 Free School Meals